2020–2021 Belarusian protests: Before the election

 The nickname "cockroach" for Lukashenko was adopted from Korney Chukovsky's 1921 children's poem Tarakanishche (The Monster Cockroach).

 The protests, nicknamed the Slipper Revolution and the Anti-Cockroach Revolution, were initiated by businessman and blogger Sergei Tikhanovsky when he made a reference to the children's poem The Monster Cockroach (Тараканище) by Korney Chukovsky.

 The original story, published in 1923, concerns a dictatorial yet fragile insect and his brief, chaotic reign of terror over all the other animals.
 It has been compared to The Emperor's New Clothes.
 In his reference, Tikhanovsky compared Lukashenko to the cockroach in the story.
 In the original poem, the cockroach is eventually eaten by a sparrow; Tikhanovsky refers to a slipper signifying stamping on the cockroach.

-Tikhanovsky traveled across Belarus and streamed interviews with random people on his YouTube channel Country for life (Страна для жизни).
+Tikhanovsky travelled across Belarus and streamed interviews with random people on his YouTube channel Country for life (Страна для жизни).
 Most of his respondents expressed disagreement with Lukashenko and the current government.

 Tikhanovsky was detained in late May 2020 by Belarusian authorities, and was formally accused of being a foreign agent.
 In June 2020, street protests against Lukashenko took place.
 Several opposition candidates were registered for the 2020 Belarusian presidential election, but many of them were arrested.

 During an interview, Lukashenko claimed that the opposition protests were a part of a plot orchestrated by foreigners, whom he suggested might be Americans, NATO members, Russians, or even Ukrainians.
 On 19 June, Lukashenko announced that he had "foiled a coup attempt", resulting in the arrest of main opposition rival Viktar Babaryka.
 According to CNN, Babaryka stated that the charges of bribery and corruption were falsified and the arrest was politically motivated to stop him from winning the presidential election.